aijaz/octopress/source/about/index.markdown

 I'm a student of Wing Chun Kung Fu, having studied at the excellent [Philip Nearing School of Wing Chun](http://wingchunchicago.com/).
-I've also made a wooden Kung Fu dummy (what a fun project!).
-I'll post pictures of that soon.
+I've also [made a Kung Fu wooden dummy](/2012/07/15/making-a-kung-fu-wooden-dummy/) (what a fun project!).

 You can find me here: